NoUpKeep/SlimBook-UWP/README.md

 # SlimBook UWP

 A 3rd Party UWP app for Windows 10 Mobile to allow the user to access Facebook.
 Small memory footprint, open source, and forever free.
 Not recomended for heavy users of Facebook.
+This app has the Facebook TOP BAR locked permanently, and I've removed ads.
+If anyone wants the ads added back in, I'll look into it.

 ## Getting Started